sutarshoeb/transformer-encoder-imdb-sentiment/README.md

 ## Overview

-This repository contains the implementation for the research paper:
+This repository contains the implementation for the NLP Project

 **"Building a Transformer Encoder from Scratch: A Comparative Evaluation Against Classical Machine Learning Models for Sentiment Classification"**